 - Built-in microwave

 Optional coverage: Available for home buyers, 2-10 offers optional coverage at an add-on rate for the following items: pre-season HVAC tune-up, extended pipe leak, roof leak, septic system, pool/spa equipment, water softener, well pump.

 A link has directed you to this review.
 Its location on this page may change next time you visit.

-Hi Cora, thank you for the excellent review.
+Hi there Robert, thank you for the excellent review!
 We at 2-10 Home Buyers Warranty value your feedback and your continued business.
-Thank you for your support!

 We've been very pleased with 2-10 warranty.
 We've had them help us with the air conditioner, the heater and the refrigerator, and the process is very fast and professional.
 There have been a few issues with the contractors though.
 They're all independent contractors so some of them have a tough day or have issues.
 But at the end of the day, they finally get the job done.

 It took forever to deal with Ambient Heating and Air and we made a few complaints to 2-10 right in the middle of a claim.
 It was summertime and our upstairs AC unit stopped working.
 It took Ambient a week just to come out and check it.
 Then they said that they would submit the claim and it took a lot of time for them to submit it.
 From the time we reported the problem to the time they got the equipment installed, it had probably been a month.
 Luckily, the house has two air conditioners so downstairs was cooling and upstairs was not.
 We had our kids sleep in the living room for the dog days of summer.
 But it was a long time that everybody was camping out downstairs.